mariasfiraiala/GSoC-Shadow-Stack/README.md

 <img width="100px" src="https://summerofcode.withgoogle.com/assets/media/gsoc-2022-badge.svg" align="right" />

+Software based shadow stacks protect the return value of the functions by comparing what’s pushed into them with what resides in the traditional stack, practically, functioning as a backup and check storage.

 The current implementation aims to bring the compiler based, LLVM `ShadowCallStack` to Unikraft apps.

-Software based shadow stacks protect the return value of the functions by comparing what’s pushed into them with what resides in the traditional stack, practically, functioning as a backup and check storage.

 What makes this project so different from other approaches is the complexity of the platform it targets.
-Unikraft, a Unikernel Development Kit, provides applications which run in a single address space, the separation between user mode and kernel mode becoming, practically, nonexistent.
+Unikraft, a Unikernel Development Kit, provides applications which run in a single address space, which means that there is no separation between usermode and kernelmode.

 ![unikraft build system](images/unikraft-build-system.png)